meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 1. A PCB board, with its schematics located within PCB.CNC.power\ folder.
 2. The PCB top side printed cover located within PCB.PRINT.Stickers.
-3. Two relays trigger/able with 3v [HK4100F-DC 3V SHG Relay 6Pin]
+3. Two relays trigger/able with 3v [HK4100F-DC 3V SHG Relay 6Pin].
 4. One car relay, trigger/able with 12v with 20 amp capacity [6770718 - 12v 20A].
 5. An [ACS712] 20 amp current Sensor.
 6. One 5 pin male header.
-7. A JST-SM 2pin connector, connecting with the motor driver reverse function.
+7. A JST-SM 2 pin connector, connecting with the motor driver reverse function.
 8. One small wire for connecting the PCB with the 20 amp relay.
 9. One 3 pin headers for connecting the PCB with the 20 amp relay.
 10. One 4 cm high current wire.
 11. One 6.2 mm female connector.
-12. Glue gun to secure the copper side of the pcb from corrosion
+12. Glue gun to secure the copper side of the pcb from corrosion.
+13. Two  40v 1amp diodes, protecting the digital GPIO of the ESP32 from the back voltage, potentially generated by the Relay coils.

 This sub-module is used twice, within the Motors hub driver module.

 Remarks :

-- Two pins of the 3v relays are trimmed as illustrated in the schematics, thus interfacing with the PCB with only the utilised pins.
+- Two pins of the 3v relays are trimmed as illustrated in the schematics, interfacing with the PCB with only the utilised pins.
 - The ACS712 20 amp current sensor pins/connectors are de-soldered and pins are solder from the bottom side of the sensor's PCB, interfacing with the PCB of the module.
 - It was noticed that not all HK4100F-DC 3V were operational with esp32.
 About 45% of these relays are manufactured more efficiently and are triggerable by the low amp digital output of the esp32.
-During tests these found to operate with the ESP32, were triggerable with less voltage like 1.8v, while others required at least 2v.
-This issue can be mitigated by using a [ULN2003](https://microcontrollerslab.com/relay-driver-circuit-using-uln2003/) relay driver circuit IC which could be integrated in either the power module or the controller module.
+During tests these found to operate with the ESP32, were triggerable with less voltage, 1.8v, while the non trigger-able ones required at least 2v.
+This issue can be mitigated by employing a [ULN2003](https://microcontrollerslab.com/relay-driver-circuit-using-uln2003/) relay driver circuit IC, which could be integrated in either the power module or the controller module.
+- A diode not depicted by the photos is installed in parallel with with relay triggering pins.

 Various elements of the controller are layout by the following photo.

 ![pcb-power_parts.jpg](_figures/pcb-powe_parts.jpg)

-Bellow, the module and details while establishing its parts is illustrated.
+Bellow, the module and details for establishing its components, are provided.

 ![pcb-powe_parts_details.jpg](_figures/pcb-powe_parts_details.jpg)
 ![pcb-powe_parts_details2.jpg](_figures/pcb-powe_parts_details2.jpg)